Skip to main content

 Language and Cultural Barriers

-This is a real hurdle for global companies: only 29% of businesses have successfully rolled out multilingual bots.
+For global organisations, that remains a real constraint.
+FastBots reports that only 29% of businesses have successfully rolled out multilingual chatbots.

-Only 29% of companies have successfully deployed multilingual chatbots
+FastBots cites figures suggesting only 29% of businesses have successfully deployed multilingual chatbots.

 The Ugly